 At RSA Conference, Centrify also unveiled a pioneering campaign to secure the 2018 U.S. midterm elections and help safeguard our democracy.
 Under the national initiative, Centrify is extending its Identity-as-a-Service and Privileged Access Management leadership to state, county, and city Election Boards and Officials for the 2018 election.
 Effective today, the company is providing its Next-Gen Access solutions to eligible Election Boards at no cost for the first eight months of a 12-month (or more) SaaS subscription, representing a 66 percent discount on MSRP.
 Centrify is also offering a 10 percent discount to new Election Board customers to take advantage of its Jump Start professional services program to ensure a smooth and successful deployment of Centrify Zero Trust Security.

 Additionally, in the wake of high-profile breaches at Equifax, Yahoo!, and Uber, Centrify is launching a multi-city Zero Trust roadshow that provides expert updates on cyber threats, as well as attainable solutions to stop breaches with Next-Gen Access.
-This invitation-only cyber tour is in partnership with the Institute for Critical Infrastructure Technology (ICIT), and includes a non-classified Congressional briefing about the top threats facing private and public sector organizations.
+This invitation-only cyber tour includes a briefing about the top threats facing private and public sector organizations.
 It will also detail information about how to protect valuable corporate data against unauthorized access, disclosure or misuse—especially as threats from cyber criminals grow in scale.
 The event series began in Chicago and will move to San Francisco, Dallas, Boston, and Atlanta, with more to cities follow.
 For more information on attending, please email: [email protected].

 Finally, Centrify is extending its Zero Trust Security platform to DevOps environments.
 Centrify customers can now reduce their exposure to common security threats in their application development pipelines without compromising security, velocity, or scalability by leveraging Centrify Next-Gen Access.
 This Zero Trust approach presumes that users, applications, and endpoints are not trustworthy and must be verified at every point of access so that security of the development pipeline is not compromised.